netdata/netdata/docs/cloud/visualize/dashboards.md

 your new dashboard.
 Next, select the context.
 You'll see a preview of the chart before you finish adding it.

 The charts you add to any dashboard are fully interactive, just like the charts in an Agent dashboard or a single node's dashboard in Cloud.
 Zoom in and out, highlight timeframes, and more.
-See our [Agent dashboard docs](https://learn.netdata.cloud/docs/agent/web#using-charts) for all the shortcuts.

 Charts also synchronize as you interact with them, even across contexts _or_ nodes.